-When to Approach HMRC About a Time to Pay Arrangement
+When to Ask for an HMRC Time to Pay Arrangement

 If they consider that the company honestly can’t pay the debt, they will also look at its payment history, the sector it operates in and the likelihood of its ability to be able to pay future tax liabilities when making their decision.